Quarter End Playbook

 Tax Receipt (Company level)

-As of Q1 2026, you can generate a receipt alongside every quarter-end balancing payroll that gives employers a clear, self-serve breakdown of any resulting money movements.
+You can generate a receipt alongside every quarter-end balancing payroll that gives employers a clear, self-serve breakdown of any resulting money movements.

-Optionally: for partners using the direct-to-employer Communication, employers will receive an email + receipt detailing the scheduled transaction resulting from balancing (if applicable).
+Optionally: for partners using the direct-to-employer Communication, employers will receive an email + receipt detailing the scheduled transaction resulting from balancing, if applicable.

 Notion image